Tips For Your Visit

 We’re Kind of a Big Deal – Literally.
 With over 70 acres of free parking, 1600 Vendor Spaces and nearly five miles of walking space indoors and out, we know that Rogers isn’t just a shopping trip – it’s an experience.
 Due to the scope and size of The Largest Market in the Tri-State Area, comfortable walking shoes are a must.
 Layered clothing that can be added or removed as temperatures change throughout the day is recommended as is sunscreen.

 You bought it?
 Now cart it.
 You will definitely want to bring a tote bag (or two!)
 Hint: Insulated bags are wonderful for keeping your items cool on warmer days.
 If you really want to shop until you drop, collapsible carts are recommended.
-We do not rent them but a number of our vendors offer them for sale if you choose not to bring your own.
+We do not rent them.
+Some vendors may offer them for sale but this is not guaranteed.

 Now Scoot!
 We also offer Scooter Rentals for your comfort and convenience at a rate of $10 per hour or $50 for the entire day.
 You may bring your own mobility scooter as well.
 Strollers and Children’s Wagons are always welcome.
 Please note that ATVs, Golf Carts, multiple rider units and similar are not permitted.